 Well, our community has its own version of that program – “Beautify Flemington Fields.”
 Because of the work and commitment of Laurie Pierce, LoAnn Ditzler and Karen Matcho, hundreds of flowers were planted and artistically mulched at our six entrance monuments and at the Gazebo.
 Tom Pierce added fertilizer to the seedlings and other residents, namely Wes Weickert, John Cofone, Patience Anderson, Pete Chromek and Ann Vizzoni, have agreed to provide water to their section during any dry spell.
 The work of these volunteers will certainly increase the attractiveness of our little community.
 The FFCOA offers its appreciation and gratitude for all of the volunteers’ efforts.
 Volunteers are always needed and welcomed; there is always some little task to do that will help enrich and make for a vibrant community.

-Announcement: Still Seeking a Volunteer to fill Opening on FFCOA Board of Trustees
+Announcement: Please Volunteer to fill Openings on FFCOA Board of Trustees

 All of the residents in good standing are asked to thoughtfully consider volunteering to come onboard and fill a currently open position on the Board of Trustees.
 We would be most happy to speak with you about this possibility.
 So reach out to any of us.
 Our Resident Handbook describes the Board: